Microcycas: Distribution

-In its native range, Microcycas calocoma grows in small groups of 10–50 plants in montane forests at 85–250 m elevation.
-It also grows on the slopes of gullies and in open grassland and scrub at 50 m altitude.
+In its native range, Microcycas calocoma grows in small groups of 10–50 plants in montane forests at elevation.
+It also grows on the slopes of gullies and in open grassland and scrub at altitude.
 Soil types range from alkaline loam developed on limestone to acidic clays containing silica.
 In many of these groups of plants, however, the sex ratio is very unbalanced, resulting in a low output of seedlings.
 Humans have negatively impacted the species through forestry operations, clearing of land, and pesticide use.
 Because of the plant's graceful and ornamental appearance, harvesting of plants and seeds by growers has also seriously affected M. calocoma.
 Many populations are now protected in reserves.

+Mutualism

+The beetles Pharaxonotha esperanzae is in an obligatory mutualistic relationship with Microcycas calocoma, living and breeding in male cones and consuming pollen and cone tissues while serving as pollinating vectors by transferring pollen to female cones.

 Conservation

 The species is critically endangered, with a world population of only about 600 plants.
 It is listed under CITES Appendix I which prohibits international trade in specimens of this species except when the purpose of the import is not commercial, for instance for scientific research.

 Although Microcycas calocomas round crown and shiny drooping leaves make it a very ornamental plant, cultivation is limited due to the lack of growing material.
 Locals have used the plant's toxic roots as a rat poison.